SaiEthihasChanda/PIXX/README.md

 # Image-displayer
-a simple android apk with hardcore authentication which can display an image from users gallery
+a simple android app with hardcore authentication (change password option included) which can display an image from users gallery

 not sure if project is made in such a way that it could be built